 Advantages of Using Nuclear Energy

-Another advantage of using nuclear energy is that it produces deficient levels of air pollution.
+Another advantage of using nuclear energy is that it produces low levels of air pollution.
 Unlike fossil fuels, which release large amounts of carbon dioxide and other harmful pollutants into the air, nuclear energy produces no greenhouse gases.
 This makes it a much cleaner energy source and can help reduce the impact of climate change.

 Disadvantages of Using Nuclear Energy